Extension of unimodular gravity and the cosmological constant: Spacetime crystal: Conservation of lattice points

+where $\chempot$ is the corresponding chemical potential.
+This chemical potential $\chempot$ is dimensionless, which may be of direct relevance for a recent proposal to replace the big bang singularity by a quantum phase transition~\cite{KlinkhamerVolovik2022-BBasTopQPT}.

-Instead of a spacetime crystal with a conserved number of lattice points, one could also consider the conventional vacuum, but now with conservation of the 4-volume.
-This would give the same action (\ref{SN}) with $n$ from \eqref{eq:n-E-sqrtminusg}, which is the only input we need for the further discussion.
+Instead of a spacetime crystal with a conserved number of lattice points, one might consider the conventional vacuum, but now with conservation of the 4-volume.
+This would give the same action (\ref{SN}) with $n$ from \eqref{eq:n-E-sqrtminusg}, which is really the only input needed for the following.